EvanHuang7/ai-tools/README.md

 - Update user permission to access Docker

 TODO: test it
-🚨 Important: This cli is required to be ran again whenever the VM reboots and Docker restart.
+🚨🚨 Important Note: This cli is required to be ran again whenever the VM reboots and Docker restart.

 ```
 sudo chown $USER /var/run/docker.sock